marisacasillas/chatterlab/content/courses/MIND3-2024/Casillas-MIND3-Spring2024-Syllabus.md

 The weekly assignments include: 3–4 paper synopses, 2 debate preparations, and 2 phases of a literature review to get your final paper started.  **ALL assignments are due _BEFORE_ the start of section.**

+An important note on readings: Please be sure to read all footnotes, tables, and information boxes.
+It is not necessary to read supplementary materials, appendices, or post-article commentaries.

 ### Assignment deadlines

 * Week 1 (March 21, 2024): [Retrospective](../course_instructions/retrospective/)